Marxist Leader Set To Become Sri Lankas Next President - UrduPoint

 Colombo, (APP - UrduPoint / Pakistan Point News - 22nd Sep, 2024) A previously fringe Marxist politician was on course Sunday to become Sri Lanka's next leader after a presidential vote coloured by discontent over the island nation's response to an unprecedented financial crisis.

-The ongoing count in Saturday's poll showed Anura Kumara Dissanayaka on just over 40 percent with about half of all votes counted.
+The first count in Saturday's poll showed Anura Kumara Dissanayaka, the 55-year-old leader of the People's Liberation Front, on just over 42 percent.

-Opposition leader Sajith Premadasa was in second, with 33 percent of the vote.
+He had a seemingly unassailable lead of nearly 1.3 million votes over second-placed opposition leader Sajith Premadasa, who was trailing on 33 percent.

-Incumbent President Ranil Wickremesinghe -- who took office at the peak of the 2022 economic collapse and imposed tough austerity policies per the terms of an IMF bailout -- was trailing in a distant third with around 17 percent of the vote.
+Incumbent President Ranil Wickremesinghe -- who took office at the peak of the 2022 economic collapse and imposed tough austerity policies per the terms of an IMF bailout -- was a distant third with around 17 percent.

+Sri Lanka has a preferential voting system, and a count of second choices marked on ballots will be conducted before a winner is formally declared.

-Wickremesinghe has yet to concede, and an official result was not expected until later Sunday, but foreign minister Ali Sabry said the early count made it clear that Dissanayaka had won.
+Wickremesinghe has yet to concede, but Foreign Minister Ali Sabry said it seemed clear that Dissanayaka had won.

 "Though I heavily campaigned for President Ranil Wickremesinghe, the people of Sri Lanka have made their decision, and I fully respect their mandate for Anura Kumara Dissanayaka," Sabry said on social media.